johnsonandjohnson/Bodiless-JS/packages/cx-templates/doc/README.md

 enforce uniformity, but what is placed into those areas is more flexible and controlled by the editor.
 In the sidebar, though, you're limited to components that fit nicely into ⅓-width space.
-This offers flexibility, but keeps the articles using this template in the layout of two columns without being two restrictive.
+This offers flexibility, but keeps the articles using this template in the layout of two columns without being too restrictive.

-The Site Builder as they design the templates can choose the following:
+As they design templates, Site Builders can choose the following:

-* Layout of the template.
+* The Layout of the template.
-* Components pre-placed on the template.
+* To add pre-placed components on the template.
-* Where Flow Containers reside, allowing a flexible area of the template.
+* Where to place Flow Containers, allowing flexible areas in the template.
 * Different variations of Flow Containers that control what components could be added to an area.